Skip to Content

 Static From Static Shock

-1. Electromagnetic abilities that shock villains.
+1. Electromagnetic abilities that crackle with every move

 Vince LaSalle From Recess